spicysomtam/aws-parallelcluster-monitoring/README.md

 There are 6 dashboards that can be used as they are or customized as you need.
 * [ParallelCluster Summary](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/ParallelCluster.json) - this is the main dashboard that shows general monitoring info and metrics for the whole cluster.
 It includes Slurm metrics and Storage performance metrics.
 * [HeadNode Details](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/master-node-details.json) - this dashboard shows detailed metric for the HeadNode, including CPU, Memory, Network and Storage usage.
-* [Compute Node List](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/compute-node-list.json) - this dashboard show the list of the available compute nodes.
+* [Node List](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/node-list.json) - this dashboard lists all the HPC nodes (HeadNode, Compute, LoginNode).
 Each entry is a link to a more detailed page.
-* [Compute Node Details](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/compute-node-details.json) - similarly to the HeadNode details this dashboard show the same metric for the compute nodes.
+* [Compute/Login Node Details](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/compute-login-node-details.json) - similarly to the HeadNode details this dashboard show the same metric for compute and login nodes (not GPU nodes).
+Todo: Split these out into seperate dashboards.
 * [GPU Nodes Details](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/gpu.json) - This dashboard shows GPUs releated metrics collected using nvidia-dcgm container.
 * [Cluster Logs](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/logs.json) - This dashboard shows all the logs of your HPC Cluster.
 The logs are pushed by AWS ParallelCluster to AWS ClowdWatch Logs and finally reported here.
 * [Cluster Costs](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/costs.json)(beta / in developemnt) - This dashboard shows the cost associated to AWS Service utilized by your cluster.
 It includes: [EC2](https://aws.amazon.com/ec2/pricing/), [EBS](https://aws.amazon.com/ebs/pricing/), [FSx](https://aws.amazon.com/fsx/lustre/pricing/), [S3](https://aws.amazon.com/s3/pricing/), [EFS](https://aws.amazon.com/efs/pricing/).